 - If your animal is refused entry, demand to speak with a supervisor and get the specific legal and clinical reasoning for the denial.

 When are Dogs Not Allowed Inside Nursing Homes and Assisted Living Facilities?

-Dogs are not allowed in if they are merely pets or ‘comfort animals.’
-A dog is only permitted inside a non-pet facility if it is a documented service animal.
+Dogs are usually not allowed in if they are merely pets or ‘comfort animals.’
+A dog is only permitted inside a non-pet facility if it is a service animal.

 Dogs and Animals in a Pet Friendly Nursing Home